Thru-you.com

 Sita Sings the Blues

-One confusing factor is that characters, like Sita and Rama, appear in four distinctly different animated forms, fortunately they transform simultaneously so you don't feel terribly lost.
+One confusing factor is that main characters—such as Sita and Rama—appear in four distinctly different animated forms.
+Fortunately they transform simultaneously so you probably won't feel terribly lost.

 http://www.youtube.com/watch?v=RzTg7YXuy34

-Watch an interesting interview on Reel 13 regarding her reason for giving away the work for free, and her positions on Free Culture:
+Watch an interesting Reel 13 interview (video below) regarding Paley's reasons for giving away Sita Sings the Blues for free, and her positions on Free Culture:

 http://www.thirteen.org/sites/reel13/blog/nina-sings-the-copyright-song/445/